xtuzil/PA036_ProjectDB/README.md

 # PA036_ProjectDB
 Repository to PA036 project DB

+#### Team mebers:
+Katarina Hermanova,
+Marian Koncek,
+Matej Tuzil,
+Vojtech Spevak

 In Fedora 33 please run this project in /tmp/ file to avoid "Permission denied" type of errors (sorry for inconveniences) In Windows run this project from Public folder or set the permissions as described in Data preparation section